-Disgraced former UEFA president Michel Platini has filed an appeal at the Court of Arbitration for Sport in
+Disgraced former UEFA president Michel Platini has filed an appeal at

 a bid to overturn his six-year ban for accepting an illegal payment from Sepp Blatter.